Logo

 Cillian Murphy is closely associated with the work of Professor Pat Dolan Director UCFRC and UNESCO Chair in Children, Youth and Civic Engagement.

-In mid-2004, Cillian Murphy married his long-time girlfriend Yvonne McGuinness, whom he had met at one of his rock band's shows in 1996.
+In 2004, Cillian Murphy married his longtime girlfriend Yvonne McGuinness, who he met at one of his rock band's shows in 1996.

-Cillian Murphy was raised Roman Catholic and had been verging on agnosticism until researching his role as a physicist and astronaut in the 2007 film Sunshine, which confirmed his atheism.
+Cillian Murphy stated that he had been verging on agnosticism until his role as a physicist and astronaut in the 2007 film Sunshine, at which point his views shifted towards atheism.

 Cillian Murphy was a vegetarian for around 15 years, which he said happened because he was "worried about getting mad cow disease" rather than a moral decision.